theweebcoders/CommercialBreaker/README.md

     - **Possible Fixes**
     - When Running cut rerun multibump reorderd based on cut anime?
 - [ ] Still a lot of broken connections
+- [ ] If you add special bumps to a list it makes a _bonus table and it's never used
+- [ ] Adding flex assumes you are remoting into a server with a docker container for dizquetv
+    - [ ] Allow for a local json manipulation
+- [ ] Add to the readme to move the cut anime and bumps to the toonami library but not just here in the readme like actual instructions

 ## **Ongoing Tasks**

+- [ ] Make it so Clydes can rerun prepare show cut
+- [ ] Create commercial breaker inteface for Clydes
 - [ ] Bug Testing
     - [ ] Create test cases for each tool
     - [ ] Test on Linux